pawatsethaput/OpenBank/REST-API-V1.4.5.md

 If status is not COMPLETED, transaction_ids will be null, as no transaction(s) have been created.

-### Initiating transfers:
+### Initiating transaction requests:

-Security challenge responses may be required before the transaction(s) can proceed leading to the two work flows below, illustrated with the case of sandbox transfers.
+Security challenge responses may be required before the creation of transaction(s) can proceed leading to the two work flows below, illustrated with the case of sandbox transaction requests.
-Other transfer types will differ only in the content of the body of the initiation POST request.
+Other transaction request types will differ only in the content of the body of the initiation POST request.

-**Sandbox Transfers:**
+**Sandbox Transaction Requests:**

 This call is only implemented in the OBP sandbox instances.

-This will only work if account to pay exists at the bank specified in the json, and if that account has the same currency as that of the payee.
+This will only work if account to pay exists at the bank specified in the JSON, and if that account has the same currency as that of the payee.

 Step A

 **Request:**
 Verb: POST
-URL: /banks/BANK_ID/accounts/ACCOUNT_ID/VIEW_ID/transfer-types/sandbox/transfers
+URL: /banks/BANK_ID/accounts/ACCOUNT_ID/VIEW_ID/transaction-request-types/sandbox/transaction-requests

 Body: